wthayer-fastly/documents/docs/Bylaws.md

 * Certificate Consumer: The member organization meets the requirements for membership as a Certificate Consumer in one or more CWGs.

-* Associate Member: As defined in section 3.1
+* Associate Member: As defined in Section 3.1

-* Interested Party: As defined in section 3.2
+* Interested Party: As defined in Section 3.2

 Members that qualify under more than one category of Forum Membership MAY choose their membership category.